mkayontour/ansible-icingaweb2/README.md

 To manage the director, you can use the variable `icingaweb2_manage_director` to enable the include.

+To enable the systemd service use the variable `icingaweb2_manage_director_service`.

 Then there are a few variables to configure the **config.ini** and **kickstart.ini**.

 `icingaweb2_director_resource`: Name of the Icinga Web 2 Director resource (DB)